csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

-These simple approaches can lead to errors due to the approximate nature of the eval- uation function.
+These simple approaches can lead to errors due to the approximate nature of the evaluation function.
 Consider again the simple evaluation function for chess based on material advantage.
-Suppose the program searches to the depth limit, reaching the position in Fig- ure 5.8(b), where Black is ahead by a knight and two pawns.
+Suppose the program searches to the depth limit, reaching the position in Figure 5.8(b), where Black is ahead by a knight and two pawns.
 It would report this as the heuristic value of the state, thereby declaring that the state is a probable win by Black.
 But White’s next move captures Black’s queen with no compensation.
 Hence, the position is really won for White, but this can be seen only by looking ahead one more ply.

 Obviously, a more sophisticated cutoff test is needed.
 The evaluation function should be applied only to positions that are **quiescent**—that is, unlikely to exhibit wild swings in valueQUIESCENCE